 And the same set of emails went to the Gmail address at the same time.

-As we’ve seen the email properties are fields in Tableau.
-We made these calculated field, they could just as easily be set up in the data source.
+As we’ve seen, the email properties are fields in Tableau.
+Since we made these calculated fields, they could just as easily be set up in the data source .
 You can control for each row who gets what email.
 This allows you to use your data to drive the logic behind who is sent an email and what it contains, and more!

 Advanced Alerts Walkthrough #2 – Send a Custom Viz